 There is a company in the United Kingdom that makes caskets out of wool.
 Prince Charles is a big support of the eco-friendly wool caskets.
-Several companies are making insulation of wool.
+Several companies are making insulation from wool.
 Wool has a higher R value than many traditional materials.
 Mulch pads made from wool offer an environmentally-friendly alternative to plastic mulches.

 Bricks reinforced with wool (and seaweed) are less toxic than those reinforced with traditional alternatives.
 Plus, they're stronger.
 An entrepreneur in England is making packaging material out of left over wool.
 Not only are the wool-insulated boxes more environmentally-friendly, but they have out-performed poly-based insulating material, keeping items twice as cool.

 Raw wool contains 10 to 25 percent grease or "lanolin,"

 which is recovered during the scouring process.
 Lanolin consists

 of a highly complex mixture of esters, alcohols, and fatty acids